ni/grpc-device/README.md

 ## SSL/TLS Support

-The server supports both Server-Side TLS and Mutual TLS.
+The server supports both server-side TLS and mutual TLS.
 Security configuration is accomplished by setting the `server_cert`, `server_key` and `root_cert` values in the server's configuration file.
 The server expects the certificate files specified in the configuration file to exist in a `certs` folder that is located in the same directory as the configuration file being used by the server.
-To read more about SSL/TLS in gRPC refer to [this document](https://grpc.io/docs/guides/auth/).

 In the default case the server expects the `certs` folder to be located in the same folder as the server executable itself: